jobrouter/typo3-process/Documentation/module.rst

    Create a step link (General)

 .. important::
-   In JobRouter it is recommended to use a decision step with a routing rule to forward the step to the appropriate user or Job Function.
+   In JobRouter® it is recommended to use a decision step with a routing rule to forward the step to the appropriate user or Job Function.

 The following fields are available: